tminus109/foundation/codewars/exercises/pile_of_towels.md

-The Situation
+The situation:

 In my bathroom, there is a pile of n towels.
 A towel either has the color red or blue.
-We will represent the pile as sequence of red and blue.
+We will represent the pile as a sequence of red and blue.
 The leftmost towel is at the bottom of the pile, the rightmost towel is at the top of the pile.
-As the week goes by, I use t towels.
+As the week goes by, I use the towels.
-Whenever I grab a new one it's always the towel at the top of the pile.
+Whenever I grab a new one, it's always the towel at the top of the pile.
 All used towels are placed in a basket.
 At the end of the week, I wash all used towels in the basket and put them on top of the existing pile again.